cpicanco/stimulus_control/README.md

 - It can be extended to Design, Present, Record and Archive a wide range of behavioral experiments.
 - It was designed for Participants, Researchers and Developers.
 - It is a prototype to run non time-critical experiments.
-- It is being inspired by OpenSesame, Psychopy and Expyrement.
+- It is being inspired by OpenSesame, Psychopy and Expyriment.

 ### Some features